 Answer: The context of each passage gives a clue to the understanding of these seemingly contradictory statements.

 Prior to our Lord’s declaration recorded in Matthew 12: 30, the Pharisees had attacked Him for doing good: ‘eating’ on the Sabbath (vs. 1-8), and healing on the Sabbath (vs. 9-14).
-So vindictive were they towards Him that they contemplated His assassination (v.
-14).

 The Pharisees followed, and when He healed the demoniac they accused Him of working for the very devil He was exorcising (vs. 22-29).
 It was at this juncture that Jesus condemned their wilful interference, launching into a harsh assessment of their unsympathetic motives and set forth the consequences of opposing His ministry (vs. 31-45).

 In Mark 9: 40, Jesus responds to the officiousness of His own disciples who had censured the man casting out demons by His authority because he did not belong to their inner circle (‘he was not one of us’, v.
 38).
 Our Lord’s response, ‘Do not stop him’ (v.
 39), was open-handed.